codership/documentation/galeracluster/source/installmysql.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`mysql-zypper-repo`:

-For distributions that use ``zypper`` for package management, such as openSUSE and SUSE Linux Enterprise Server, you can enable the Codership repository by importing the GPG key and then creating a ``.repo`` file in the local directory.
+For distributions that use ``zypper`` for package management, such as openSUSE and SUSE Linux Enterprise Server, you can enable the Codership repository by importing the GPG key and then creating a ``galera.repo`` file in the local directory.

 #.
 Import the GPG key.